bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-07-29-newsletter.md

     the offchain secondary funding transaction can be published onchain and the channel can be resolved using the appropriate unilateral close protocol.

+## Field report: Using Descriptors and PSBT at River

+{% include articles/river-descriptors-psbt.md %}

 ## Selected Q&A from Bitcoin StackExchange